Agenda

 Beyond the False Dichotomy: Regulation, Innovation, and Power in the Age of Digital Empires

-As digital platforms and algorithmic systems increasingly shape public discourse, democratic processes, and economic power, a fundamental question arises: who governs the digital environment, and according to which values?
-This lecture, delivered by Anu Bradford, challenges one of the most deeply rooted assumptions in technology policy: that regulation and innovation are inherently in conflict.
-On the contrary, she argues that this is a false dichotomy.
-Effective regulation is not a constraint on innovation, but a prerequisite for building trustworthy digital systems that respect rights.
+This keynote, delivered by Anu Bradford, challenges one of the most persistent assumptions in technology policy: that regulation and innovation are inherently in tension.
+Instead, it argues that this is a false trade-off.
+Effective regulation is not a constraint on innovation, but a condition for building trustworthy, rights-respecting digital systems.

-Building on her theory of the “Brussels Effect,” Bradford will examine how the EU has historically projected its regulatory power globally by setting standards that shape markets beyond its borders.
-However, in today’s fragmented geopolitical landscape—what she conceptualizes as a world of “digital empires” led by the EU, the United States, and China—this dynamic is being redefined.
-In this new context, competing models of platform governance, data regulation, and AI oversight are not only shaping markets, but also determining the future of democracy and fundamental rights.
+Building on her theory of the “Brussels Effect”, Bradford will examine how the EU has historically projected its regulatory power globally by setting standards that shape markets beyond its borders.
+However, in today’s fragmented geopolitical landscape—what she conceptualises as a world of “digital empires” led by the EU, the United States, and China—this dynamic is being redefined.

 (Session in English)